 No Surprises Act Update

 Wellfleet continues to implement processes to conform to requirements articulated in the No Surprises Act (“NSA”) (passed in the Consolidated Appropriations Act of 2021) and Transparency in Coverage Final Rule (“TICFR”) published on November 12, 2020, by the Departments of Labor (DOL), Health and Human Services (HHS) and Treasury (collectively referred to as “Departments”).
-While both the NSA and TICFR are applicable to all fully-insured ACA-compliant health plans (and applicable to self-funded employer group ACA-compliant health plans) both NSA and TICFR requirements are NOT applicable to self-funded student health plans.
-Even though the NSA and TICFR do not apply to self-funded student plans, certain state surprise billing laws may apply to self-funded plans (for example, New Hampshire regulations RSA 420-O:3, III(c), RSA 329:31-b, RSA 420-J:1-3, and RSA 420-J:8).
+While the NSA and TICFR are applicable to all fully-insured ACA-compliant health plans, they are NOT applicable to self-funded student health plans.
+Even though the NSA does not apply to self-funded student plans, certain state surprise billing laws may apply to self-funded plans (for example, New Hampshire regulations RSA 420-O:3, III(c), RSA 329:31-b, RSA 420-J:1-3, and RSA 420-J:8).

-Throughout 2022, Wellfleet will continue performing a rolling implementation of the following NSA rules.
-These changes are implemented in alignment with plan effective dates in 2022, which conforms to the federal requirements for these rules:
+Throughout 2022, Wellfleet performed a rolling implementation of the following NSA rules.
+These changes were implemented in alignment with plan effective dates in 2022, meeting the federal requirements for these rules:

 • Balance Billing Disclosures – Health plans are required to make publicly available, post on a public website, and provide to individuals a notice regarding balance billing protections under the NSA.
 Wellfleet will make the model notice available through plan websites and member EOBs.